Moraggedub: Etymology

-Its island's name translates to Mola-making island, since its residents are known in creating hand-made textiles that is the traditional clothing of the native Guna people.
+Its island's name translates to Mola-making island, since its residents are known for creating hand-made textiles that is the traditional clothing of the native Guna people.

 Demographics

 According to the census conducted in 2010, the island has a population of 433.
-There are 56 houses in Mormaquetupu and the average people living per house is 7.73.
+There are 56 houses in Mormaquetupu and the average number of people living per house is 7.73.
 With a very small land area, this makes the island one of the most densely populated islands in the world.